Mimicall/ranklink/README.md

 ---

+## Terms of Service

+Read the `TERMS.md` file within the repository.

+---

+## Privacy Policy

+Read the `PRIVACY.md` file within the repository.

+---

 ## Support

-For help or questions, open an issue or join our Discord server https://discord.gg/FaQmxHxPM5.
+For help or questions, open an issue or join our [Discord server](https://discord.gg/FaQmxHxPM5).